mendix/docs/content/en/docs/refguide/modeling/integration/data-importer/_index.md

 Select or drop the file in the **Select Source File** window.
 You can choose which sheet to import data from and specify the header row and starting data row.

-* **Sheet Name** – name of the worksheet from where data needs to be imported; if the Excel has multiple worksheets, their names will appear in the dropdown
+* **Sheet Name** – name of the worksheet from where data needs to be imported; if the Excel has multiple worksheets, the sheet name appears in the dropdown
 * **Header Row No.** – row number of the file header; the default is 1
 * **Read Data From Row No.** – starting line for reading data; the default is 2